redhat-openshift-ecosystem/operator-pipelines/docs/users/contributing-via-pr.md

     - operators
 1. Configure `ci.yaml` file.
 [More info](./operator-ci-yaml.md)
     - Setup reviewers
-    - Operator versioning strategy
+    - Enable FBC mode
-1. Make a pull request
+1. Make a pull request with a new operator bundle or catalog changes
 1. Verify tests and fix problems, if possible
 1. Ask for help in the PR in case of problems